How to Structure Your B2B Marketing Department When Your Digital Budget Increases

 - Where do the lines for Sales and Marketing align, cross or stay separated?

-- Do we need to invest more heavily in training and tools to better align Marketing and Sales teams and activities?
+- Do we need to invest more in training and tools that align Marketing and Sales teams and activities?

 - How do we build the requirements for the technology piece?

 - Where do graphic design and other creative aspects fit in as a priority?